traviskaufman/yowl/INSTALL-MACOSX.md

 ## Gems

-DOWL depends on various "ruby gems" that can be installed as follows:
+YOWL depends on various "ruby gems" that can be installed as follows:

 ```
 sudo gem install ffi rdf rdf-raptor rdf-json rdf-trix sxp sparql ruby-graphviz